OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 ## Scenario: Event-based activation

-In this scenario, the add-in helps the user indicate if their message has recipients external to their organization by prepending "[External]" to the message subject.
+In this scenario, if the message has external recipients, the add-in prepends "[External]" to the message subject.
 When the user sends an email message that includes external recipients, the add-in appends a disclaimer to the message.

 ## Run the sample